underscoreio/shapeless-guide/src/pages/poly/index.md

 ![Mapping over a regular list ("monomorphic" map)](src/pages/poly/monomorphic-map.pdf+svg){#fig:poly:monomorphic-map}

-This model breaks down for `HLists` and `Coproducts` because of the heterogenous nature of the element types.
+This model breaks down for `HLists` and `Coproducts` because of the heterogeneous nature of the element types.
 Ideally we'd like a mapping
 like the one shown in Figure [@fig:poly:polymorphic-map], which inspects the type of each input element